 Some more stairs led us past Ramdas’s prison and the granary next door, to another of the citadel’s famous sights.
 This was the Mahankali rock temple, dedicated to the goddess Kali, and so old that it supposedly predates the 600-year old Golconda Fort itself.
 The temple, and the Ibrahim Mosque next door, still draw a steady stream of worshippers today.

 Aside: For those not in the know, the goddess Kali is worshipped as a form of the mother goddess Parvati.
 According to one myth, Parvati needed to take the terrifying form of Kali to defeat a demon that none of the other gods could.
 The demon Raktabija (‘blood seed’) couldn’t be killed because, every time a drop of his blood touched the ground, another of him would appear.
 Kali finally defeated him by drinking all his blood, but this drove her into a frenzy of destruction.
 She finally came to her senses when her husband, Lord Shiva, threw himself at her feet and she stepped on him by mistake.
 Of course, this is just one of many stories about Kali.

 Past the temple and the mosque, we finally got to the royal court, also called the Durbar Hall.
 This pavilion sits at the very top of the hill, and is the highest point in Golconda Fort and the surrounding plain.
 We were looking forward to the spectacular 360O views of the city from its terrace.
 To our intense disappointment, it was closed for renovation!

 A new discovery

 In a way, it was lucky that the durbar hall was closed.
 When we complained to the security guard at the durbar hall that was denying us the view, he pointed us to a path that led off the far corner of the courtyard.
-We had never been that way before, and we discovered some interesting new sights.
+We had never been that way before, and we ended up discovering yet another secret of Golconda Fort.

 We discovered an ornate cannon, and a spectacular view, behind the Mahankali temple